The Burden of Sacrifice

 On July 23rd 2019, the Wright Museum of World War II hosted a symposium on D-Day – click here for more information

-This post proved difficult to compose although, with reflection, I think the answer we need is somehow to be found in what we share, in our similarities, not our differences.
+This post proved difficult to compose although, with reflection, I think the answer we need is somehow to be found in what we share – not our differences but our similarities.

 Lest We Forget